amigo92/react-native-blurry-highlight/README.md

 ## An experiment showing blurry highlight of a FlatList item using react-native-reanimated 2

 ### Demo
+Change the Window Size of browser to 67% to view the demo in a single window (Apologies!)
 ![](DEMO.gif)

 ### Instructions To Run